Airbus prediction: 32600 new aircraft totaling 5 trillion dollars over the next 20 years

 Airbus has analyzed the market and the estimates are very optimistic.
-Over the next 20 years (2015 - 2034), global passenger traffic will increase on average by 4,6% per year, which will lead to a need for new 32600 aircraft over 100 seats (31800 passengers and 800 cargo aircraft), everything evaluated at 4.9 trillions of dollars.
-It is estimated that in 2034 the global fleet will comprise over 38500 aircraft.
-Currently, the world fleet counts approximately 19 000 aircraft.
-From the current fleet, estimates show that approximately 13000 aircraft will be replaced with more efficient ones and lower fuel consumption.
+Over the next 20 years (2015-2034), global passenger traffic will increase by an average of 4,6% per year, leading to a need for 32600 new aircraft with more than 100 seats (31800 passengers and 800 cargo aircraft). ), all valued at $ 4.9 trillion.
+It is estimated that in 2034 the global fleet will include over 38500 aircraft.
+Currently, the world fleet has about 19 aircraft.
+From the current fleet, estimates show that approximately 000 aircraft will be replaced with more efficient ones and lower fuel consumption.

 In emerging markets, such as China, Africa, Latin America, India, the Middle East, totaling over 6 billion people, growth will be more pronounced, about 5.8% per year.
 While in countries with more developed economies such as those in Western Europe or North America, growth will be only 3.8% per year.

 The tendency to travel by air is increasing.
 Currently, in emerging markets, 25% of the population has one flight per year, and this will increase sharply to 74% to 2034.
 In advanced economies, such as North America, the tendency to travel will exceed two trips per year.